jiangshen001/Seisflows_SRVM/README.md

 SeisFlows_SRVM contains SRVM, an additional optimization algorithm, in addition to SD, CG and L-BFGS in the original Seisflows.

+The full name of SRVM is square-root variable metric, which originates from DFP, the dual of BFGS.

 SRVM based FWI allows for a posterior uncertainty estimation after the acoustic/elastic inversion.

 Documentation about the algorithm in Seisflows_SRVM is available online at readthedocs.org, except for an addtional option: SRVM.